More guides

 When is a residence permit issued?

 As a rule, a residence permit is only issued upon application.
-An application must therefore be submitted.
-According to the Federal Administrative Court, the application or other submission must state the reason for applying for a residence permit (so-called separation principle/purpose doctrine BVerwG 04.09.2007, 1 C 43.06).
-According to the case law of the Federal Administrative Court (BVerwG), it is therefore not possible to apply for “any” or “all possible residence permits”.
+Therefore, an application must be submitted.
+According to the Federal Administrative Court, the application or other submission must clearly state the reason for applying for a residence permit (so-called separation principle/purpose doctrine, Federal Administrative Court, September 4, 2007, 1 C 43.06).

-Yes, a residence permit can also be issued retroactively up to the time of the application (BVerwG, June 9, 2009, 1 C 7/08).
-However, all requirements must have been met at the time of the application and there must be a "protectable interest".
-Whether such an interest exists depends on the individual case.
-If in doubt, an immigration lawyer can advise you on this.
+Yes, a residence permit can also be issued retroactively to the date of application (Federal Administrative Court, June 9, 2009, 1 C 7/08).
+However, all requirements must have been met at the time of application and a "legitimate interest" must exist.

 Is it possible to issue several residence permits at the same time?